emjunior258/debicred-project/debicred-core/README.md

 All accounting transactions are written to both a `Ledger` and a `Journal` which are specific to the `AccountingPeriod`.

-The `AccountingPeriod` can be initialized by an accounting `Scheme`, in order to ensure that the `Ledger` of the accounting period has a standard structure.

 The `Ledger` is organized in `AccountClass`es which contain `Account`s.
 An `Account` can have child `Account`s.

 The `Ledger` can be initialized by an Accounting `Scheme`.